Nebo15/qbill.docs/source/gandalf.html.md

 - Decision History - all decisions are saved with all metadata: request parameters, decision table at request moment of time and decision itself.
 - Decision Analytics - you can review all decisions made by your tables and to analyze what rules is triggered more often.
 - Revisions History - rollback any changes that was made by you or your collaborators.
-- Tooling.
-Debug your decision tables directly from Gandalf GUI.
+- Tooling - debug your decision tables directly from Gandalf GUI.
-- SASS-based Role Model and oAuth 2.0.
-You can create projects and share access among users to them.
+- SASS-based Role Model and oAuth 2.0 - you can create projects and share access among users to them.
 - Production-tested - several large NDA-closed PSP's and online lending platforms already use Gandalf.

 # Use Cases

 ## Decision Table and Rules Engine

 There are many cases when you need to make decision based on input data.
 One good example is a decision to approve or decline lending application.
-You can setup set of cut-off risk rules to decline applications for a high-risk applicants or to use a decision table to specify what categories of users will receive loan on automatic basis.
+You can setup a set of cut-off risk rules to decline applications for a high-risk applicants or to use a decision table to specify which categories of users will receive a loan on automatic basis.

 ## Scoring Table

 Instead of rule decision you can set a score point that will be added to a final result.
-(Also you need to pick another type of decision picking called "Sum of passed decisions").

 In a result you will get a total of all scores and you can make further decision based on this value.

 ## State Transition Rules for BPM

-Sometimes you need to have very complex rules in your BPM-engine, that should tell you to which branch your task should be moved.
-In this case you can call Gandalf and configure all this in it.
+Sometimes you need to have very complex rules in your BPM-engine, that should tell you to which branch your task should be transitioned to.
+Use Gandalf to manage all those rules.

 # Support

-This project is continuously supported on behalf of our customers and as part of our own [SASS-service](https://gandalf.nebo15.com/).
-We recommend to use it, but feel free to create your own installation of Gandalf.
+This project is continuously supported on behalf of our customers and as part of our own [SaaS-service](https://gandalf.nebo15.com/).
+We recommend to use it, you can create your own installation of Gandalf.

 Feel free to submit tickets in our GitHub repos, we will respond shortly.
-And if you want some custom conditions, like 99.9% SLA - [contact us](mailto:support@nebo15.com).
+And if you want some custom conditions, e.g. 99.9% SLA - [contact us](mailto:support@nebo15.com).

 # How does it work?